lnvglr/character-diversion/character-diversion.md

 The current design of the platform requires users to upload font files in order to refer to certain characters.
 The reality in typographic discourse is, however, that some questions orbit around typefaces that have not font files or the licensing disallows the upload of font files.
 Currenty those discourse are held by uploading imagery and even drawings of letterforms.

 A potential future feature of Character Diversion could be the option to upload an image instead of a font and have to app automatically detect the letters, assign them to their Unicode symbol and allow users to associate opinions with those letters.
 This way a core functionality of Character Diversion would be extended to wide range of use cases.

+#### Multiple Fonts and Font Instances

+#### Versioning

+When implementing the platform into the design process of a typeface, versioning is indispensable.
+It is very common for a process involving design critiquing to involve versioning.
+A designer may upload a project font, commentators propose changes and the designer implements those changes.
+If there are 50 comments and the designer solves 20 of them in one round and tweaks another 15 in another go, how can those changes be kept track of?
+Do the opinions that were tackled become obsolete?
+And what is the workflow for marking those that become obsolete?
+Is it technically feasable to integrate an automatic change detection like the versioning control system Git or would each opinion need to be marked as obsolete?
+In addition to the management of obsolete comments, some sort of timeline would need to be added to look back at prior versions to comprehend the development.

+Due to its complext implementation, this feature may, however, be developed in the future.